zowe/docs-site/docs/extend/extend-cli/cli-developing-a-plugin.md

     A success message displays if installed correctly.

-3. Issue the following command (the Files Util Plug-in command) replacing the data set names with valid mainframe data set names on your system:
+3. Issue the following command (the new Files Util Plug-in command) replacing the data set names with valid mainframe data set names on your system:

     ```
     zowe files-util diff data-sets "IBMUSER.REXX(TESTADD)" "IBMUSER.REXX(TESTSUB)"